Wanli Emperor: Reforms in the selection and evaluation of officials

-Donglin movement and factional disputes (1606–1620)
+Donglin movement and factional struggles (1606–1620)

 In 1604, Gu Xiancheng, with the suggestion of his friend Gao Panlong, established the Donglin Academy in Wuxi, located in Jiangnan.
 The academy served as a hub for discussions and meetings.
 With the support of local authorities and the gentry, the academy quickly gained prominence.
 As the founders had been out of politics for many years, the government did not view it as a threat.
 The academy attracted hundreds of intellectuals and soon became a significant intellectual center across China.
 It also inspired the creation of similar centers in nearby prefectures, forming a network of associations and circles.